kdeldycke/awesome-iam/README.md

 - [MISP taxonomies and classification](https://www.misp-project.org/taxonomies.html) - Tags to organize information on `threat intelligence including cyber security indicators, financial fraud or counter-terrorism information.`
 - [The challenges of file formats](https://speakerdeck.com/ange/the-challenges-of-file-formats) - At one point you will let users upload files in your system.
 Here is a [corpus of suspicious media files](https://github.com/corkami/pocs) that can be leveraged by scammers =to bypass security or fool users.
 - [SecLists](https://github.com/danielmiessler/SecLists) - Collection of multiple types of lists used during security assessments, collected in one place.
 List types include usernames, passwords, URLs, sensitive data patterns, fuzzing payloads, web shells, and many more.
+- [PhoneInfoga](https://github.com/sundowndev/PhoneInfoga) - Tools to scan phone numbers using only free resources.
+The goal is to first gather standard information such as country, area, carrier and line type on any international phone numbers with a very good accuracy.
+Then search for footprints on search engines to try to find the VoIP provider or identify the owner.

 ### Blacklists